 About the CTK Farm

-CTK Food Share and Farm exists to use the vehicle of food to bring hope to the hungry people in Whatcom County and help volunteers become more like Jesus.
+CTK Food Share and Farm exists to use the vehicle of food to bring hope to hungry people in Whatcom County and help volunteers become more like Jesus.

 A glimpse into the hunger crisis in Whatcom County: